MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-create-future-expense-journals.md

 ### To create future expense journals

 1. In the **Search** box, enter **VAT Posting Setup**, and then choose the related link.
 Use the **VAT Posting Setup** window to create VAT posting groups.
-For more information, see [How to: Set Up VAT Product Posting Groups](../../Finance/how-to-set-up-vat-product-posting-groups.md) and [How to: Set Up VAT Business Posting Groups](../../Finance/how-to-set-up-vat-business-posting-groups.md).
+For more information, see [How to: Set Up VAT Product Posting Groups](../FullExperience/how-to-set-up-vat-business-posting-groups.md).

 2. On the **Settlement** FastTab, in the **VAT Settlement Template** field, select a template.